komailbutt/cat-vs-dog-classifier/README.md

 - 📦 Image preprocessing and normalization using `ImageDataGenerator`
 - 🧠 CNN model built from scratch using Keras Sequential API
-- 🔄 Data augmentation to improve generalization and reduce overfitting
+- 🔄 Batch normalization & Dropout to improve generalization and reduce overfitting
 - 📊 Model evaluation with training/test accuracy and loss visualization
 - 🐕 Prediction on an unseen dog image